MarwanAmr509/Investigate-a-dataset-No-show-appointments-dataset-/README.md

 characteristics about the patient are included in each row

-I found What factors are important for us to know in order to predict if a patient will be show up for their scheduled appointment?
+I found What factors are important for us to know in order to predict if a patient will be show up for their scheduled appointment